 - Blood tests.
 Tests to measure the amount of waste to see how well the kidneys filters.

 - Ultrasound of the kidney.
 This test uses high-frequency sound waves and images of blood vessels, tissues and organs using a computer.
 This is done to see if the shape or size of the kidney is abnormal.
 Ultrasound is used to look at organs while working and to check blood flow through blood vessels.

 - Kidney biopsy.
 In this test, tissue samples are removed from the kidney and examined under a microscope.

 The suggested glomerulonephritis treatment depends on the cause and severity of the disease.
 Urologists are a team of specialist doctors at California Kidney Specialists who diagnose and manage diseases that cause glomerulonephritis.

-Minor cases do not require any treatment and in some cases, treatments such as making changes in your diet can be as simple as eating less salt to reduce the pressure on your kidneys.
+Minor cases do not require any treatment; in some cases, treatments such as making changes in your diet can be as simple as eating less salt to reduce the pressure on your kidneys.
 This should be done following the advice of our California kidney specialist consultants.
 Antihypertensive drugs, such as angiotensin-converting enzyme (ACE) inhibitors, are commonly prescribed for glomerulonephritis because they help protect the kidneys.
 If this condition is caused by a problem with your own immune system, medications called immunosuppressants may be used.
 Although treatment is effective in many cases, additional problems can sometimes develop.
 These include high blood pressure, injury to other organs, chronic kidney disease and kidney failure.
 Consultants from California Kidney Specialists can provide further advice on your specific condition.
 If you would like more information on the treatment of glomerulonephritis, please call for an appointment.